Automatic Work Authorization for E and L Spouses

 E and L Spouses

-In the meantime, the USCIS its changing its interpretation of certain regulations as they apply to E and L spouses to provide for an automatic extension of employment authorization upon the filing of an EAD renewal application if the application is filed before the expiration date of the current EAD and if they have an unexpired Form I-94 showing their status as an E-1, E-2 or L-2 nonimmigrant.
-In this case, the automatic extension will be valid until the earlier of (a) the end date on the Form I-94, (b) the approval or denial of the EAD renewal application or (c) 180 days from the expiration of the current EAD.
+The USCIS also changed its interpretation of certain regulations as they apply to E and L spouses to provide for an automatic extension of employment authorization upon the filing of an EAD renewal application if the application is filed before the expiration date of the current EAD and they have an unexpired Form I-94 valid beyond the expiration date of their current EAD showing their status as an E-1, E-2 or L-2 nonimmigrant.
+In this case, the automatic extension will be valid until the earlier of (a) the end date on the Form I-94, (b) the approval or denial of the EAD renewal application or (c) 540 days from the expiration of the current EAD (for EAD renewal applications pending as of May 4, 2022 or filed through October 26, 2023.
+After October 26, 2023, the automatic extension period will revert to 180 days).

 What This Means for E and L Spouses Now

-The USCIS policy change making E and L spouses work authorized incident to status became effective immediately on November 12, 2021, but until the Form I-94 is updated and an E or L spouse receives a new Form I-94 reflecting their status as an E or L spouse, they still need to have a valid EAD or evidence of their timely filed EAD renewal application with their expired EAD and Form I-94 showing continued E-1, E-2 or L-2 status to work.
+Unless and until an E or L spouse receives a new Form I-94 reflecting their status as an E or L spouse, they still need to have a valid EAD or evidence of their timely filed EAD renewal application with their expired EAD and Form I-94 showing continued E-1, E-2 or L-2 status to work.

 The new USCIS policy does not apply to spouses of E-2 Long-Term Investors in the Commonwealth of the Northern Mariana Islands (CNMI) or to dependents of E nonimmigrant employees of the Taipei Economic and Cultural Representative Office (TECRO) or the Taipei Economic and Cultural Offices (TECO).